MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/business/set-up-windows-devices.md

     ![On the How would you like to set up page, choose Set up for an organization](../media/1b0b2dba-00bb-4a99-a729-441479220cb7.png)

-2. Qui, scegliere **Configura per un'organizzazione** e quindi immettere il nome utente e la password per Microsoft 365 Business Premium.
+2. Qui scegli **Configura per un'organizzazione e** quindi immetti il nome utente e la password per Microsoft 365 Business Premium.

 3. Completare la configurazione del dispositivo con Windows 10.